VortexDash229YT/funkin-modding-docs/src/02-custom-songs-and-custom-levels/02-01-creating-a-chart.md

 # Creating a Chart

 To create a chart, access the Chart Editor tool.
 This can be found in-game by accessing the Debug menu from the main menu (this is bound to `~` by default).
 You can also access it by adding a keybind for "Debug Chart" in the options menu (not bound by default), then pressing the bound key while playing a song.
+This feature is not on mobile builds of the game so later on might have this feature

 From here, you can create a new chart from audio files, import one from an older version of the game, or build a chart from existing in-game chart data.